openshift/release/ci-operator/step-registry/rhsi/run-tests/README.md

 ## Process

-This script executes the entrypoint script, handles the creation of the `fuse-online` namespace and operator deployment, using the provided credentials of a user with a `cluster-admin` role.
+This script executes the entrypoint script, handles the creation of the `service-interconnect` namespace and operator deployment, using the provided credentials of a user with a `cluster-admin` role.
 Upon the completion of the test run the test run artifacts are copied for archival.

 ## Requirements